viet34tqc/notebook/nextjs.md

 - This method is really good for SEO because bots get fully rendered HTML and they can easily interpret the content on the page.
 - The data is always fresh

 Const:
-- Slower.
+- Slower
-- Redundant data fetching
+- Redundant data fetching (if not cache)

 ### Incremental Static Regeneration